 Mrs. Sanders’ #ProudAuthors jump for joy at the arrival of their finished classbook, When Teachers Attack: A True Story of Monsters & Minions.

-It’s also an excellent basis for a fun and creative classbook idea.
-Like “what if” prompts, projects which invite your students to imagine themselves as someone else—especially an unusual “someone,” or even a “something”—fosters both their educational and emotional growth.
+It’s also an excellent base for a fun and creative classbook idea.
+Like “what if” prompts, projects that invite your students to imagine themselves as someone else—especially an unusual “someone,” or even a “something”—foster both their educational and emotional growth.
 Some especially unusual viewpoints you might consider include:

-• A holiday mascot.
 What does Santa want for Christmas?
-What is the Easter bunny’s favorite food?
-This idea is great for getting into the spirit of the holiday season with a themed classbook—but you could also ask your students to research lesser-known mascots and holidays as an anthropology project instead.
+What is the Easter Bunny’s favorite food?
+What is a pumpkin’s favorite thing to do during the day?
+This idea is great for getting into the spirit of whatever holiday season you are experiencing with a themed classbook—but you could also ask your students to research lesser-known mascots and holidays as an anthropology project instead.

-• An overlooked school employee.
-This could be the maintenance person, the librarian or the crossing-guard who helps everyone get across the street safely.
-What do they think about all day?
+Have your students think about faculty and staff who play a big part in how the school functions.
+This could be the maintenance worker, the librarian or the crossing guard who helps everyone get across the street safely.
+What do they do during the day?
 Why do they do what they do?
-This idea is all about asking your students to notice and appreciate the people in their lives they may be accidentally taking for granted.
+This idea is all about asking your students to notice the essential contributions those people make every day.

-• Wild animals.
-Spice up a biology lesson with a creative writing assignment about the animals you’ve been studying!
+Spice up a science lesson with a creative writing assignment about the animals you’ve been studying!
 This idea can be as wild or as tame as you like—anything from “a day in the life of a walrus” to “what do sheep dream about?”

 One imaginative student in Professor Maddox’s class at Liberty University School of Education wrote and illustrated a gorgeous example of this idea using a potted plant for a protagonist.
 Katherine Crist’s, A Case of the Prickles, on the surface, is about a cactus at odds with a group of flowers, but it is also about being yourself and choosing your words carefully.